Veyras Ascent

 Team 2 Spawn

-Team 2’s spawn provides multiple routes, including a central path into the courtyard, a mountain path wrapping around the left-side building, and a longer interior route to the right.
-Green pipes along the left structure and courtyard act as a clear landmark for quick player orientation.
+Team 2’s spawn offers multiple routes, including a central path to the courtyard, a left-side mountain path, and a longer interior route, with green pipes serving as a clear landmark for player orientation.
+Cover placement reduces spawn pressure and encourages outward movement.

 Team 1 Courtyard